 - Drop by spoonfuls into muffin tins.

-- *** I did not do this step: Bake 10 minutes for jumbo muffins or 8 minutes for regular muffins.
+- *** I did not do this step: Bake for 10 minutes for jumbo muffins or 8 minutes for regular muffins.
 Sprinkle with coarse sugar.
 Bake an additional 10 minutes for jumbo and 8 minutes for regular.